Supported accommodation services policy

 Supported accommodation is a model of care that responds to the needs of workers who have multiple physical, sensory and/or cognitive disabilities arising from their work-related injury or illness which impacts significantly on their capacity for independent living.
 The care provided may relate to physical assistance and/or assistance required to address cognitive and psychological issues.

-The Agent can pay for supported accommodation services where the services:
+The agent can pay for supported accommodation services where the services meet the following criteria.

-- are provided in a way that is consistent with the Clinical framework for the delivery of health services, and
+• Are provided in a way that is consistent with the Clinical Framework for the delivery of health services.

 Supported accommodation services may provide personal care, domestic and community services, supervision, nursing care, or a combination of all of these.

-- supervision and/or nursing care relevant to the needs of the worker, and
+• Supervision and/or nursing care relevant to the needs of the worker.

-The accommodation service should endeavour to maximise a worker's personal dignity, choice, independence, functional skills and capabilities and should encourage and facilitate his/her participation in social and community activities.
+The accommodation service should endeavour to maximise a worker's personal dignity, choice, independence, functional skills and capabilities and should encourage and facilitate their participation in social and community activities.

 Definitions